We’re pleased to share the following news from the IAS alumni community.

 Professor Tim May (2015/16 Fellow)

-September 2019 appointed a Professorial Research Fellow in the Faculty of Social Sciences and Department of Sociological Studies, University of Sheffield.
-His latest book publication, a fifth edition of Social Research: issues, methods and process (McGraw-Hill) is expected 2021.
+In September 2019 Tim May was appointed a Professorial Research Fellow in the Faculty of Social Sciences and Department of Sociological Studies, University of Sheffield.
+He has a forthcoming fifth edition of Social Research: Issues, Methods and Process (McGraw-Hill, 2021).